ubccr/xdmod/docs/storage.md

 ## Input Format

-Storage data must be formatted in JSON files.
+Storage data must be formatted in JSON files and these files must use the `.json` file extension (e.g. `2019-01-01.json`).
 These files will be validated against the JSON Schema `/etc/xdmod/etl/etl_schemas.d/storage/usage.schema.json`.